Congressional District # 01

 EPA issued a Record of Decision (ROD) for the site on September 29, 1990.
 EPA and the Potentially Responsible Parties (PRPs) entered into a Consent Decree (CD) on April 21, 1992.
 Under the terms of the CD, the PRPs agreed to conduct all Remedial Design/Remedial Action (RD/RA) activities for the site.
 Construction of the selected remedy was initiated in mid-1995 and was completed in October 1996.
 The remedy included the following: 1) perimeter fencing; 2) a multilayer landfill cap; 3) installation of an underground slurry wall around the landfill; 4) installation of a groundwater pump and treat system; 5) installation of groundwater monitoring wells; and 6) installation of a landfill gas management system.
 A final site inspection was conducted by EPA and the Wisconsin Department of Natural Resources (WDNR) on March 11, 1997.
 The inspection concluded that all construction activities required under the approved Remedial Design were completed.
 EPA signed the Preliminary Close-Out Report for the site on May 7, 1997, and approved the RA Completion Report on October 8, 1997.
 The project is currently in the operation and maintenance (O&M) phase.

 EPA completed the First Five-Year Review for the site in September 2001 and found that all expsoure pathways that could result in unacceptable risks were being controlled through the implemented remedy.
 The Second Five-Year Review, completed in September 2006, found that the remedy continued to be protective of human health and the environment.
 Since hazardous contaminants remain on the site, continued O&M is required.
 Consistent with the Second Five-Year Review, the PRPs submitted an Institutional Controls (IC) Study report to EPA for evaluation.
-EPA has reviewed the implemented ICs and have concluded that they are in place and effective.
+EPA concluded that all required ICs are in place and effective, and the site achieved the Sitewide Ready for Reuse measure in September 2009.

 EPA completed the Third Five-Year Review for the site on September 22, 2011.
 The assessment of the review found that the remedy is currently protective of human health and the environment.
 Based on the site inspection, monitoring data and communication with operation and maintenance personnel, no inappropriate land or groundwater use has been identified.
 Exposure pathways that could result in unacceptable risks are being controlled through the implemented remedial action, and land and groundwater use restrictions are in place and effective.
 Long-term protectiveness of the remedial action will be verified by continued monitoring of the landfill gas and groundwater conditions at the site, as well as continued compliance with use restrictions provided by the institutional controls.